b3nab/deckpad/README.md

 ### Project Structure

-MyDeck has the main desktop app that act as a server on LAN and then there is a mobile app (like a companion app) that let you interact with your configured board.
+DeckPad has the main desktop app that act as a server on LAN (it needs WiFi/Ethernet connectivity) and then through his mobile app (like a companion app) let you interact with your configured board.
 Repo structure:

-- mydeck
+- deckpad
   - packages
     - desktop
     - mobile